robzed/ukmarsey/README.md

 As well as directly commanding the robot over the serial port, it's designed to be controlled from a host CPU which can be anything but we've been using it with the Raspberry Pi.

+There is some more information about development environments in [Code Development](Documentation/code_development.md).

 # Robot Configuration

 Even though the UKMarsBot is a standard design, there are several options: